rohit455273/assertive.base/README.md

 # assertive.base

-A minimal set of predicates and assertions used by *[assertive](https://bitbucket.org/richierocks/assertive)*, for package developers who want to include run-time testing features in their own packages.n.
+A minimal set of predicates and assertions used by *[assertive](https://bitbucket.org/richierocks/assertive)*, for package developers who want to include run-time testing features in their own packages.
 Most of the documentation is on the assertive page.
 End-users will usually want to use *assertive* directly.

 ### Installation